florR504/florR504/README.md

 - 🔭 I’m currently working on a web site desing
-- 🌱 I’m currently learning about back end and express
+- 🌱 I’m currently learning React
 - 📫 How to reach me: florrodriguez10 on instagram